mbinkowski/nntimeseries/README.md

 Significance-Offset CNN and LSTM2 implementing multi-layer LSTM.

 # Basic Usage
-Each of the above files can be run as a script, e.g.
+Each of the model files can be run as a script, e.g.

 "python ./CNN.py --dataset=artificial"   ### default save file

 "python ./SOCNN.py --dataset=household --save_file=results\\household_0.pkl"

 Parameters for grid search can be specified in each of the above